Assignment 5: Keyboard and Simple Shell

 • Call the function pointer, passing the array of tokens and the count of tokens.
 The first element in the array is the command name, the subsequent elements are the arguments to the command.

-• The return value of the command is used as the return value for shell_evaluate.
+• The return value of the command is returned from shell_evaluate.

 There is a command table started in shell.c.
 You will modify the table as you add commands.
 Each entry in the table is a command_t struct.
 A command function pointer takes two parameters: argv is an array of char *, i.e. an array of strings, and argc is the count of elements in the argv array.
 A command function returns an int to indicate success or failure.
 The result is 0 if the command executed successfully, or nonzero otherwise.